Germany extends “hard lockdown” until April 18

-Merkel and the prime ministers of the Länder are still discussing, among other things, the possibility of allowing family gatherings with no more than four people outside the home, not counting those under 14 years of age, during the Easter festivities, but also the possibility of establishing night curfews and closing schools, schools and nurseries in those regions where the incidence of the virus exceeds 100 cases.
+Merkel and the prime ministers of the Länder are still debating, among other things, the possibility of establishing night curfews and the closure of schools, schools and kindergartens in those regions where the incidence of the virus exceeds 200 cases.
 It is taken for granted that national tourism will not be allowed during Holy Week as hotels and vacation homes remain closed.
 It has also caused great outrage in the hospitality and tourism sector, the fact that many Germans move to the Spanish archipelago of the Balearic Islands during these holidays after the federal government removed those islands from its list of risk regions.
 The dissent among the participants in the meeting on many of the points to be discussed suggests that the meeting could drag on until well into the morning.

 .